 Tribute and Remembrance

-I offer this tribute to my mother and, by association, to all the moms and pops, whether parents, adults, or children, who form the collective web of moral regard that binds us together.
+I offer this post as a tribute to my mother and, by association, to all the moms and pops, whether parents, adults, or children, who form the collective web of moral regard that binds us together.

 When my mother died we found this Bible verse, Psalm 86:11, on prominent display on her desk: